-Between studies that say technology is harmful and horror stories of kids so addicted to tech that they never come out of their rooms, it can be a tough sell for marketers.
+Between studies that say technology is harmful and horror stories of kids so addicted to tech that they never come out of their rooms, marketing technology can be a hard sell.
 That’s why, if you’re marketing tech for kids this holiday season, don’t forget to engage their parents, too.

 So what’s a tech marketer to do this holiday season?

 My suggestion — as both a parent of teens and as a content marketer — is to focus on the pragmatic.
 Dig deep into what parents are really worried about and build your marketing around how to make parents more comfortable with how their kids use technology.